Diseases & Conditions

 During the physical examination, your doctor will inspect your affected knee and compare it to your healthy knee.
-He or she will palpate your knee checking for tenderness, and will also assess the range of motion in your knee and whether pain prevents you from bending it.
+He or she will examine your knee, checking for tenderness, and will also assess the range of motion in your knee and whether pain prevents you from bending it.

 - X-rays.
 X-rays provide clear pictures of bone.
 Your doctor may order them to make sure there is not a fracture that is causing your symptoms.

 - Other imaging tests.
 The diagnosis of bursitis is usually made on physical examination, but computerized tomography (CT) and magnetic resonance imaging (MRI) scans may be ordered to check for other soft tissue injury.

 - Aspiration.
 If your doctor is concerned about the possibility of infection, they may aspirate (draw fluid with a needle) from the bursa and send this sample to the lab for analysis.

 Nonsurgical treatment is usually effective as long as the bursa is simply inflamed and not infected:

-- Rest.
-Discontinue activities that worsen symptoms.
+- Activity modification.
+Avoid the activities that worsen symptoms.
 Substitute another activity until the bursitis clears up.
-Low impact exercise, such as cycling or using the elliptical machine, is a good option.
+Low-impact exercise, such as cycling or using the elliptical machine, is a good option.

 - Ice.
 Apply ice at regular intervals 3 or 4 times a day for 20 minutes at a time.
 Each session should reduce swelling considerably if the knee is also being rested.

 - Elevation.
 Elevate the affected leg except when it is necessary to walk.

 If the swelling and pain do not respond to these measures, your doctor may drain (aspirate) the bursa with a needle, then inject the bursa with a corticosteroid.
 The corticosteroid is an anti-inflammatory drug that is stronger than the medication that can be taken by mouth.

 Infectious bursitis is initially treated with antibiotics.
 Surgical drainage is required if the infection does not respond to antibiotics alone.